-TSC goals were first presented in Chapter 5.
-From these goals, input from the TLC Working Group, and scoring criteria for the MTC TLC Program, performance criteria were developed to help prioritize projects within each jurisdiction.
+PDA goals were first presented in Chapter 5.
+From these goals, input from the TLC Working Group, and scoring criteria for the MTC TLC Program, performance criteria were developed to help prioritize the original TSC projects within each jurisdiction.
 A brief description of the performance criteria are presented on the next page followed by a list of the highest scoring projects.